 - You have the financial means to sustain yourself and return to your home country

 Does this sound daunting yet?
 Don’t worry!
-Our visa team will schedule a coaching call to make sure you fully understand everything.
-You can also find more here.
+Placement International's visa team will schedule a coaching call to make sure all candidates fully understand everything.
+More information can be found here.

-The process of getting a traineeship in the USA can be daunting, time-consuming, and confusing, which is why we are here to help you through!
-Not just helping you secure a job, but also the visa process!
-If you would like to find out how we can help you too, then just submit your CV here and we will assist you!
+The process of getting a traineeship in the USA can be daunting, time-consuming, and confusing, which is why Placement International is here to help!
+If you would like to find out how we can help you too, then just submit your CV here and Placement International will be happy to assist!